 More information on emergency planning is available from the Federal Emergency Management Agency and the Small Business Administration.
 Our Storm Center offers information on outage status; power restoration; ways to prepare for a storm; and what to do during and after the storm.

-If you're unsure how your business will fare during a widespread outage, contact your Jackson EMC Commercial and Industrial Representative.
+If you're unsure how your business will fare during a widespread outage, contact your Jackson EMC business development manager.